olliethedev/amplifiers/packages/amplify-graphql-create-model-transformer/README.md

-# Create Model Transformer #
+# amplify-graphql-create-model-transformer #

+## Description ##

-This directive is mainly intended to be used for creating a new user model on Cognito Post Confirmation event, significantly speeding up the development of your AWS Amplify projects.
+This directive is intended to be used for creating a new model once a Cognito Event is fired, significantly speeding up the development of your AWS Amplify projects.

+## @createModel ##

 The `@createModel` GraphQL directive creates a new model on cognito trigger event (ex.
 Cognito Post Confirmation) initializing the model from the event's fields.